-- Lift off the pulley.
-See instructions under heading Changing a broken or worn starter cord. - Remove the recoil spring from inside the pulley by tapping the pulley lightly with its inside face downwards against a work bench or the like.
-If the spring pops out during fitting, wind it up again, working from the outside in towards centre.
+Lift up the starter pulley.
+See instructions under the heading Changing a broken or worn starter cord.
+Remember that the recoil spring is coiled under tension in the starter housing.

-Lubricate the recoil spring with light oil.
+- Remove the recoil spring by tapping the starter, with the inside facing downwards, gently on a work bench.
+If the spring pops out during assembly, coil it up from the outside, working inwards. - Lubricate the recoil spring with light oil.
 Fit the pulley and tension the recoil spring.